This post may contain affiliate links and I earn from qualifying purchases. For more information, feel free to check out my affiliate disclosure.

 So if you really want to hit the beaches in Rio and discover what the best things to do in the city are, which I highly recommend, start taking some vitamins before your vacation to ensure you’re fit and full of energy.

-Also, stay tuned for my one-day guide to Rio de Janeiro and enjoy one of the prettiest cities in Brazil—we don’t call it the Wonderful City for nothing.
+Also, stay tuned for my one-day guide to Rio de Janeiro and enjoy one of the prettiest cities in Brazil—we don’t call it the Marvelous City for no reason.

 While looking for São Paulo-Rio de Janeiro flights, choose Congonhas (CGH) in SP, and Santos Dumont (SDU) in RJ.
 These airports are the closest to the main attractions in both cities.